 What can I study during exchange?

-As long as you are studying at one of the approved partner universities of the department, you can study whichever academic course of your choosing, as an elective course in the programme.
+As long as you are studying at one of the approved partner universities of the department, you can study whichever academic course of your choosing, as an elective course in the programme, as long as it has no overlap with your previous studies at university level.
 Since you will be taking one semester of exchange studies, it is important that you take a total of credits equivalent to 30 credits in the Swedish system of credits.

 How do I finance my exchange?